About the Project

-The project is looking at ways to improve passenger rail service between Eugene and Portland.
-Specifically, this includes the Oregon segment of the Pacific Northwest Rail Corridor between the Eugene-Springfield urban area and the Columbia River in the Portland urban area.
+The purpose of the project proposal is to improve passenger rail service on the Oregon segment of the Pacific Northwest Rail Corridor between the Eugene-Springfield area and Portland-Vancouver, WA.

 What is the Pacific Northwest Rail Corridor?

 The 466-mile PNWRC runs between Eugene, Oregon, and Vancouver, British Columbia.
-It was designated by the Federal Railroad Administration in 1992 as a high-speed rail corridor.
-The PNWRC is one of ten federally designated high-speed rail corridors in the U.S.
+It is part of the Federal Railroad Administration’s high-speed rail program, and is designated as a regional service corridor.

 Why is the Oregon Passenger Rail study being conducted?